rajaneeshk90/protocol-specifications-rk/docs/BECKN-008-Rating-and-Reputation-on-Beckn-Protocol.md

 2. [Pramod Varma](https://github.com/pramodkvarma)
 3. [Venkatraman Mahadevan](https://github.com/venkatramanm)

+# Abstract

+This document defines design specifications to create an interoperable, secure and non-repudiable system for managing Rating and Reputation of various physical and virtual entities on beckn-enabled Open Commerce Networks.
+It describes the various roles involved in the system and their respective functions.
+It also describes the format in which rating must be transmitted and stored on the network.
+There are multiple approaches to design a system, each approach has its advantages and limitations.

 # Scope

 This document is intended for anyone wishing to design a Rating and Reputation system for beckn protocol enabled Open Networks.
 This specification is agnostic of any implementation technology but contains examples of run-time JSON objects for the sake of clarity.

+## Prerequisites

+Readers of this document must:

+1. Have knowledge of the core beckn protocol specification
+2. Have understanding of rating and reputation systems
+3. Have knowledge of distributed systems architecture

-# Context
+# Introduction

 Customers expect quality in any products and services they have bought.
 To ensure such quality is maintained, providers usually expect their customers to rate their services and products based on how satisfied they are with the product consumed or service rendered.
 Most e-commerce systems nowadays implement an online rating system that allows their users to rate the products and services bought on that platform.